 A Space That Keeps Expanding

-Different preferences are also part of what is shaping the space.
+Different dietary preferences are also shaping the Dubai cookie scene.

-The result is simple.
-When people find a cookie they like, they come back for it.
+The result is simple: when people find a cookie they like in Dubai, they come back for it.